How do I volunteer to help my community during the flood?

 UPDATED: What is the plan for streetlights in Oakport Tract 2?

-Following acquisition of the electric service territory, the City and Moorhead Public Service (MPS) will hold future public input opportunities regarding street lights in the Tract 2 area.
 At this time, there are no additional street lights planned within the Tract 2 area.
-Residents may request placement of new street lights by submitting a street light request form.
+Residents may also request placement of new street lights by submitting a street light request form.

 How will future flood mitigation issues be addressed in Oakport?